kevinmiles/Enceladus-API/README.md

 run `git clone git@github.com:r-spacex/Enceladus-API-rs.git`.

 Once inside the repository,
-you can build a binary for development with `cargo build`, which will have all user endpoints enabled.
+you can build a binary for development with `cargo build`.
-For release (which has certain endpoints disabled and optimizations enabled), run `cargo build --release`.
+For release (which has optimizations enabled), run `cargo build --release`.
 The resulting binaries will be `./target/debug/enceladus-api` and `./target/release/enceladus-api` respectively.

-Please note that the release build is identical to the debug build, with the exception of certain User endpoints being disabled.
+Please note that the release build is identical to the debug build, with the only difference being in performance.
 As such, it is highly recommended to only build with the `--release` flag when necessary.
 On my laptop, the release build takes approximately 7 minutes from scratch.